 Before you define additive and average conflict resolution methods, quiesce the master group that contains the table to which you want to apply the conflict resolution method.
 In a single master replication environment, quiescing the master group might not be required.
-See "Note" on page 6-2 for more information.

 '''

 /

 BEGIN

 DBMS_REPCAT.SUSPEND_MASTER_ACTIVITY (

 gname => 'hr_repg');

 END;

+/

 /

 '''